 Conduct a walkdown of the protected and vital areas to identify the various types of intruder-detection equipment used, defensive position locations, and ready room locations.

-Discuss with how the licensee will assess and manage the potential for adverse effects on safety and security, before implementing changes to plant configurations, facility conditions, or security.
+Discuss with a qualified security inspector, engineering inspector or the senior resident inspector at your reference site how the licensee will assess and manage the potential for adverse effects on safety and security, before implementing changes to plant configurations, facility conditions, or security.

 Tour the central and secondary alarm stations.
-Discuss the duties and responsibilities of personnel stationed in those facilities with
+Discuss the duties and responsibilities of personnel stationed in those facilities with a qualified security inspector or resident inspector at your reference site.

 Discuss inspector responsibilities related to site security and safeguards with your supervisor or a qualified operations or physical security inspector.
 Include practical circumstances that you may encounter, such as the loss of a security badge or the identification of an inattentive guard.
 In addition, discuss any questions that you may have as a result of this activity.

-Discuss with a qualified NRC security inspector how licensees assess and manage the potential for adverse effects on safety and security, before implementing changes to plant configurations, facility conditions, or security.
+Discuss with a qualified NRC security inspector, or senior resident inspector, how licensees assess and manage the potential for adverse effects on safety and security, before implementing changes to plant configurations, facility conditions, or security.

-Discuss with a qualified security inspector or senior resident inspector your reference site’s protective strategy.
+Discuss with a qualified security inspector or senior resident inspector, your reference site’s protective strategy.

 Meet with your supervisor or a qualified inspector designated by your supervisor and discuss the result of your activities.